Wellington Turman: Ultimate Fighting Championship

 Turman was scheduled to face Aliaskhab Khizriev on February 6, 2021 at UFC Fight Night 184.
 However, Turman was forced to withdraw from the bout, diagnosing with pneumonia.

 Turman faced UFC newcomer Bruno Silva on June 19, 2021 at UFC on ESPN 25.
 Turman managed to secure multiple takedowns and took Silva's back, but ultimately lost the fight via knockout late in round one.

 Turman faced Sam Alvey on August 28, 2021, at UFC on ESPN 30.
 Turman repeatedly poked Alvey in the eye throughout the fight, being deducted two points, however he won the fight via split decision.

 Turman was scheduled to face Rodolfo Vieira on January 22, 2022 at UFC 270.
-However after Vieira was forced to withdraw due to medical reasons, the bout was cancelled.
+However after Vieira was forced to withdraw for medical reasons, the bout was cancelled.

 Replacing Makhmud Muradov, Turman faced Misha Cirkunov on February 26, 2022 at UFC Fight Night 202.
 He won the bout via armbar in the second round.
 The win earned Turman his first Performance of the Night bonus award with the company.

 Turman was scheduled to face Julian Marquez on June 18, 2022 at UFC Fight Night 208.
 However, Turman withdrew due to an orbital bone injury and was replaced by Gregory Rodrigues.

 Turman faced Andre Petroski on November 12, 2022, at UFC 281.
 He lost the fight via unanimous decision.

+Turman faced Randy Brown on June 24, 2023 at UFC on ABC 5.
+He lost the bout via unanimous decision.

+Turman faced Jared Gooden on December 2, 2023, at UFC on ESPN 52.
+He lost the fight via rear-naked choke in round two.